 The official platform comes in a desktop version and is supported by the major OS.
 It's created by the team standing behind Litecoin Core and is totally free of charge.

 The strongest side of this crypto depositary is that it was designed to deal exactly with Litecoin, which means it focuses on holding LTC and the security of LTC’s blockchain.
 Probably, due to its tight specialization, its menu is quite difficult to comprehend for newbies.
 However, a bit of practice will turn a beginner into an advanced LTC trader and holder.
 Unlike navigation, the setup process is a no-brainer, and it takes not much time.
 However, you should be ready to provide a generous amount of free space on your computer – it’s a drawback of desktop soft.
 In its full node, the wallet downloads the entire blockchain on the client’s computer.
 The amount of required space will only grow with time.

 If that doesn't seem to be agreeable and you want to deal with extra crypto assets down the road, Litecoin Core wouldn’t be a viable option for you.

-Another solution from the Litecoin team, Loaf Wallet is a smartphone suite for LTC storage on smartphones with popular OS.
-Its minimalistic features and light weight will definitely appeal to you, especially if you haven't got experience with crypto asset storage.
+Another solution from the Litecoin team, Loaf Wallet is a smartphone suite for LTC storage on smartphones with the popular OS.
+Its minimalistic features and lightweight will definitely appeal to you, especially if you haven't got experience with crypto asset storage.